 Biometric devices have to be easy to use, meet the highest security standards, and not just because of COVID-19, also need to meet strict hygienic requirements.
 How can we meet all requirements without any compromise?

 TBS has been supplying biometric solutions since 2010.
 Over the years, we have learned a thing or two about convenience.
-Every biometric solution must not only be convenient for the organisation; foremost, it must be convenient for every user.
+Every biometric solution must not only be convenient for the organization; foremost, it must be convenient for every user.
 This is why we designed biometric hardware that is simple and easy to use.
-Our solution manages multiple options for enrolment: Central and remote, local on-device and mobile enrolment.
-Our enrolment wizard and user interface provide real-time visual feedback, meaning users understand how to use the system with little or no training.
+Our solution manages multiple options for enrollment: Central and remote, local on-device, and mobile enrollment.
+Our enrollment wizard and user interface provide real-time visual feedback, meaning users understand how to use the system with little or no training.

-The risk of spreading an infection can be minimised even when using touch-based biometric devices.
-Regular cleaning and the use of hand-sanitisers can help to prevent passing the virus on.
-The ultimate solution is to use entirely contact free biometric devices.
+The risk of spreading infection can be minimized even when using touch-based biometric devices.
+Regular cleaning and the use of hand sanitizers can help to prevent the passing of the virus.
+The ultimate solution is to use entirely contact-free biometric devices.
 Touchless Biometric Systems (TBS) are proud to supply some of the most secure methods of contactless biometric identification.

-The TBS 3D Terminal is a touchless fingerprint reader that scans the entire fingerprint, from nail-to-nail.
+The TBS 3D AIR is a touchless fingerprint reader that scans the entire fingerprint, from nail to nail.
 The user extends his finger in an opening in the front of the reader.
 The image capture and subsequent storing or matching of the related template can happen without the need for the user to ever come into physical contact with the hardware.

-The TBS 2D Eye is a touchless iris recognition reader with a false acceptance rate of less than one in a million.
+The TBS 3D LIGHT is a touchless iris recognition reader with a false acceptance rate of less than one in a million.
 The intuitive user interface provides real-time feedback guiding the user to the correct distance from the camera, similar to applications that take a ‘selfie’.

 Why compromise?
-TBS biometric solutions can maximise security, convenience and hygiene.
+TBS biometric solutions can maximize security, convenience, and hygiene.